cryostatio/cryostat-operator/README.md

 jfr-datasource and Grafana containers, resulting in a ContainerJFR deployment that can only be used headlessly and which consumes as few cluster resources as possible.

+## Security

+By default, the operator expects cert-manager to be available in the cluster.
+This allows the operator to deploy Container JFR with all communication between its internal services done over HTTPS.
+If you wish to disable this feature and not use cert-manager, you can set the environment variable `DISABLE_SERVICE_TLS=true`.
+We provide `make cert_manager` and `make remove_cert_manager` targets to easily install/remove cert-manager from your cluster.

 ## Manual Deployment